 At study end, participants in the diet-only group had an average loss of 9.5% of their initial weight and group exercise conducted only reached an average loss of 2.2%.However, diet and exercise group had a combined average of 11.4% loss.
 None of the participants returned to the initial figures, even after 18 months.

 While all groups reported less pain at six months, the difference between groups was not significant.
-However, at 18 months, the group combined with diet and exercise showed a 51% reduction in pain compared with 27% and 28% in the groups that received only diet and exercise only, respectively ( <0, 0004), said lead author Dr. Stephen P. Messier, PhD, JB Snow Biomechanics Director of Laboratory at Wake Forest University .
+However, at 18 months, the group combined with diet and exercise showed a 51% reduction in pain compared with 27% and 28% in the groups that received only diet and exercise only, respectively ( p <0, 0004), said lead author Dr. Stephen P. Messier, PhD, JB Snow Biomechanics Director of Laboratory at Wake Forest University .
 He said that 40% of patients in the combined group rated their pain at 0 or 1 to 18 s's, compared with 20% of groups with only exercise and diet alone.

 In addition, participants in the group with diet / exercise improved their functional status 47%, compared with 30% in the diet-only group and 26% in the exercise only group.
 The combination group also increased walking speed by 12%, compared with 10% and 6% in the groups that received only diet or only exercise, respectively ( p = 0.004).